tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 <center><img src="/content/images/2019/03/yang-day2.jpg"></center>

-The trip to Gokarna from Hampi is an overnight one but when I woke up to the morning, I was pleasantly surprised by the gentle breeze on my face flowing in through the tiny crevice of the window which was slided open as the bus creeked through the bridge.
+The trip to Gokarna from Hampi is an overnight one and when I woke up to the morning, I was pleasantly surprised by the gentle breeze on my face flowing in through the tiny crevice of the window which slided open as the bus crawled through the bridge.

 I got down at the Gokarna city bus stand and decided to walk all the way up to the hostel which I had booked for the stay for one night.
 It was a kilometer of hike before I could reach my hostel.